 Dale is a freelance Project & Management Consultant specialising in community projects and has a keen interest in the local marine environment and environmental projects.
 After being contracted by Flora and Fauna International (FFI) in 2017, and successfully applying for funding with the West Highland Coastal Trust the same year, she was instrumental in helping CAOLAS establish itself as a Scottish Charitable Incorporated Organisation (SCIO).
 Since then Dale has continued to work with the Board as a Volunteer Support Worker for CAOLAS.

-Texa has just finished her PhD in Marine Ecology, working on the occurrence of harbour porpoises around aquaculture on the Scottish west coast.
+Texa finished her PhD in Marine Ecology in 2021, working on the occurrence of harbour porpoises around aquaculture on the Scottish west coast.
 She joins CAOLAS as Marine Community Officer, where she helps with planning & running projects, managing online media, conducting outreach, and promoting the work of the charity.
 Texa has interests in community engagement, rewilding, and the connection between people & nature, as well as the ecology of the marine environment and its inhabitants.

 Laura started in the primary classroom, but later discovered a passion for environmental education.
 She achieved a MA in Environmental Education and was one of the first Forest School Development Officers in England.
 She spent 16 years as Education Officer in Shropshire before moving to Scotland in 2017 to run her own B&B, Otterburn in Strontian, where she encourages visitors to explore the area more.
 She is also the secretary of CAOLAS and has loved working with local schools on CAOLAS' educational projects.